Toyota 4Runner Baja Rack Install

 Suggestions/Tips: Read Instructions, install roof rack with the help of a friend, the load limit of the rack is 300 lbs (please do not exceed), the rack is not rolled bar and will not protect you in the case of a rollover.

-Locate the four plastic covers on the top of the roof of the 4Runner.
+Locate the four plastic covers.
 Push these covers to the right as far as possible.
 Stick the tip of a screwdriver between the bottom of the plastic cover and the rubber gasket located on the roof.
 Gently pry back until the plastic cover pops off the clips.

 Tip: We placed a small towel between the roof and the screwdriver when we were prying the covers off so we would not damage the paint.